SysKitTeam/docs-trace/get-to-know-syskit-trace/snapshots-screen.md

 ---
-title: Snapshots Screen
-description: >-
-  This article states how to use Snapshots Screen and track changes made to your Office 365 tenant settings during its lifetime.
+description: This article states how to use Snapshots Screen and track changes made to your Office 365 tenant settings during its lifetime.
-author: Vinko Bedek
-date: 6/23/2020
 ---

 # Snapshots Screen